Home > NLP Lessons > NLP State Management

 NLP State Management

-An NLP State is basically the current mental state of someone, such as whether they are relaxed, focused, motivated, or any combination of such states.
+In NLP a state is basically the mental state of someone, such as whether they are relaxed, focused, motivated, or any combination of such states.
 Controlling these states is the basis of NLP State management.

-With all your work using NLP and hypnosis, NLP state management is important as most conditions are state dependent.
-Before working with states it is a good idea to learn about content and submodality changes from the lessons elsewhere on PlanetNLP.
+With all your work using NLP and hypnosis, you'll find that NLP state management is very important as most conditions that your clients have are state dependent.
+Before working with NLP states it is a good idea to read the lessons NLP Memory Manipulation - Change the Content of your Memories and NLP Submodalities - Change your Reality.

 Changing and Amplifying States